monica-muley/Macbook_product_customiser/README.md

 # ProductCustomiserApplication

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.7.
+This is single page responsive design application.
+It has EMI calculator which calculate EMI with 13% interest rate per annum over the span of 1 year along with the total price.

+Below technologies for to develop this project:
+JavaScript framework- Angular 11
+CSS - Bootstrap
+CSS Preprocessors - SASS (Custom CSS)

 ## Development server